Pfizer

 Substitutions

-In the United States, although Federal law gives the FDA authority to license biologic products as interchangeable, it is the state laws that govern the substitution of biologics and pharmaceuticals.
-A number of states have passed laws that allow for substitution at the pharmacy, without consulting the prescribing physician, only if the biological product has been designated as interchangeable by FDA.
+In the United States, although federal law gives the FDA authority to license biologic products as interchangeable, it is state laws that govern the substitution of biologics and pharmaceuticals.
+A number of states have passed laws that allow for substitution at the pharmacy without consulting the prescribing physician only if the biological product has been designated as interchangeable by the FDA.
 In effect, an FDA interchangeability designation is a prerequisite for pharmacy-level substitution.

 Pfizer's position on interchangeability and substitution

 Pfizer believes that the regulatory requirements for an FDA interchangeability designation should go beyond those required for approval as a biosimilar.
 In many states, an interchangeability designation allows for substitution of the biological product without the intervention of a physician.
-If state laws allow for pharmacy substitution of interchangeable biosimilars, both the prescribing physician should be notified and the patient be made aware of such substitutions.
+If state laws allow for pharmacy substitution of interchangeable biosimilars, both the prescribing physician and the patient should be made aware of such substitutions.
 State laws should permit the substitution of only biosimilars that have been designated as interchangeable by the FDA.
-As of February 2020, there are no biosimilars designated as interchangeable by the FDA.
+On July 28, 2021, the FDA approved the first interchangeable biosimilar, an insulin product.

 Physician-mediated switching